Workplace Retaliation Lawyer in Allentown, PA

 Who Is Protected From Workplace Retaliation?

-If you work for an employer or agency that is covered by the ADA, PHRA, ADEA or Title VII, you are protected against retaliation in the workplace, regardless of citizen or work authorization status.
-The PHRA also covers those who work as independent contractors.
-The FMLA provisions only apply to those who are eligible for leave, however.
+Suppose you work for an employer or agency that the ADA, PHRA, ADEA, or Title VII covers.
+In that case, you are protected against retaliation in the workplace, regardless of citizenship or work authorization status.
+The PHRA also covers independent contractors.
+The FMLA provisions apply only to those who are eligible for leave.

-All employees whose employers fall under the ADA, the PHRA, the ADEA or Title VII are protected against illegal retaliation in the workplace.
-Under every law listed above, negative action against a worker who has filed a compliant about discrimination or harassment is prohibited – whether they are the subject of that action or they have witnessed it occur against a coworker.
+All employees whose employers are covered by the ADA, PHRA, ADEA, or Title VII are protected against workplace retaliation.
+Under every law listed above, negative action against a worker who has filed a complaint of discrimination or harassment is prohibited, whether the worker is the subject of that action or has witnessed it against a coworker.

 Yes.
 If your employer takes an action against a family member or close friend in order to retaliate against you, both you and the family member or friend have a legal claim against your employer.